 This subject will introduce students to the technologies and field procedures used in surveying and mapping.
 Students will understand the fundamental principles of plane surveying and acquire skills to undertake all the measurements and computations necessary for mapping small areas.
 There will be several outdoor practical assignments that combine to produce a detail and contour plan of an area of interest.
 This unit provides the foundation surveying skills needed for the Spatial Systems major.
 Students who develop proficiency in the practice of this subject will be able to apply this knowledge in the workplace under the supervision of a licensed surveyor.

 The theory and practice of surveying on a plane, including the associated computations.
-Levelling, traversing, detail and contour observations with automated instruments, plan preparation and incorporation of field surveys into geographic information systems.
-An introduction to advanced measurement techniques including 3d laser scanning and GPS.
+Levelling, traversing, measurement theory and errors, GPS, hydrography, GIS, laser scanning, detail and contour observations with automated instruments, plan preparation and incorporation of field surveys into drafting applications.

 Intended learning outcomes